-The only explanation for the high and variable noise levels is the presence of several 2.4 GHz sources.
-More likely than not, these are other WiFi sources: it is hard to imagine such a wide prevalence of non-WiFi 2.4 GHz sources.
+The only explanation for the high and variable noise levels is the presence of several 2.4-GHz sources.
+We believe it is likely that these are other WiFi sources.
+It is hard to imagine such a wide prevalence of non-WiFi 2.4-GHz sources.